 Multiple Payment Options

 If your business wants the consumer’s money, it has to provide as many ways to get it as possible.
 42% of US consumers abandon the shopping cart if the seller doesn’t provide their preferred payment method.
-Today, the classic methods like debit or credit card payments and a direct bank transfer should be accompanied by fast transfers: PayPal, ApplePay, GooglePay, Samsung Pay, Facebook Pay, Klarna, e-wallets, Payoneer, and others.
+Today, the classic methods like debit or credit card payments and direct bank transfers should be accompanied by fast transfers: PayPal, ApplePay, GooglePay, Samsung Pay, Facebook Pay, Klarna, e-wallets, Payoneer, and others.

 Today’s consumers expect all communication between them and the business to be tailored to their unique needs.
 This is exactly what 50% of shoppers anticipate when visiting any online store.
 On top of that, more than 70% of users get disenchanted if the content they see has nothing to do with them.
-For example, a baby formula company Enfagrow has mastered timing personalization.
-While onboarding customers, moms and moms-to-be, their system collects the data about their due dates and sends personalized emails relevant to the baby’s age and development stage.
+For example, the baby formula company Enfagrow has mastered timing personalization.
+While onboarding customers, moms and moms-to-be, their system collects data about their due dates and sends personalized emails relevant to the baby’s age and development stage.

 Well Thought-Through UX

 Minimalism is one of the main current trends in e-commerce.
 The expensive, intrusive design doesn’t solve business problems or generate revenue.
 The interface should have a pure service function – to connect the user to the app or website and allow them to search, choose, and purchase products.
 According to Toptal, 88% of users won’t come back to the web page after a bad user experience.
 The same reason makes it 62% less likely for them to buy from this brand ever again.

 Loading speed is one of the crucial metrics for your app’s or website’s functionality that greatly affects customer behavior.
 In fact, 57% of digital consumers will abandon a site, and 80% of them will never come back if the page takes more than three seconds to load.
 Increasing loading speed is a matter of quality development and the right technologies used for building your end product.